kwandrews7/MultiDirectionCollectionView/README.md

 ## What is this?

-This is a template project intended for use when following along with the *-TODO-BLOG_NAME-* on Credera.com at [*-TODO-BLOG_LINK-*](*-TODO-BLOG_LINK-*).
+This is a template project intended for use when following along with the *-TODO-BLOG_NAME-* on Credera.com at [https://www.credera.com/blog/mobile-applications-and-web/building-a-multi-directional-uicollectionview-in-swift/].
 If you would prefer to create the project from scratch, step by step instructions for building the start project are provided below.

 ## Starting From Scratch